 There’s nothing that I flat-out dislike about The Magicians, which is unusual for me.
 I’m not crazy about the emphasis on mental illness… Quentin Coldwater (Jason Ralph) is institutionalized/admits himself for depression and perhaps suicidal tendencies, but when he discovers his magical powers his struggle is chalked up to “you haven’t been depressed, you’ve been alone.
 You aren’t crazy, you’re angry… Everyone medicates out there.
 Here, we hope you won’t have to.”
 (Dean Fogg, played by Rick Worthy).

 Uggggggggghhhhhhhhhhhhhhhhhhhhh.
 I’m so over media acting like the cure to depression is love/magical powers/talking lions/tootsie roll pops.

-While the story centers heavily on Quentin, Alice (Olivia Taylor Dudley), Penny (Arjun Gupta), and Kady (Jade Tailor), it also has other storylines the show has, as of episode 4, continued to follow.
-Most notably it follows Julia (Stella Maeve), who was rejected from the school the previous four go to, Brakebills.
+While the story centers heavily on Quentin, Alice (Olivia Taylor Dudley), Penny (Arjun Gupta), and Kady (Jade Tailor), it also has other story lines the show has, as of episode 4, continued to follow.
+Most notably it follows Julia (Stella Maeve), who was rejected from the school the other four go to, Brakebills.
 She seeks magical teaching in all sorts of less ideal places, like the local hedge witch safe house with a psycho named Marina (Kacey Rohl).

-Humorously, later episodes (no doubt initially spurred by audience reactions) focus also on the outlandish Eliot (Hale Appleman) and Margo (Summer Bishil).
+Humorously, later episodes (no doubt because of audience insistence) focus also on the outlandish Eliot (Hale Appleman) and Margo (Summer Bishil).
 They play a practically inseparable team hellbent on debauchery in all its forms.

 It’s at least got pretty good effects, and good talent going for it, but it isn’t fantastic.
 At least, it’s a wild ride as long as you don’t think about it too much!